d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 ## Propose a Major Change

-If you plan to update a large portion of text or codes, then you need to know a little bit more about the format this book is using.
+If you plan to update a large portion of text or code, then you need to know a little bit more about the format this book is using.
 The source file is based on the [markdown format](https://daringfireball.net/projects/markdown/syntax) with a set of extensions through [the `d2lbook` package](http://book.d2l.ai/user/markdown.html) such as referring to equations, images, chapters, and citations.
 You can use any Markdown editors to open these files and make your changes.

-If you would like to change the codes, we recommend you to use Jupyter to open these Markdown files as described in :numref:`sec_jupyter`.
+If you would like to change the code, we recommend you to use Jupyter to open these Markdown files as described in :numref:`sec_jupyter`.
 So that you can run and test your changes.
 Please remember to clear all outputs before submitting your changes, our CI system will execute the sections you updated to generate outputs.

 Some sections may support multiple framework implementations, you can use `d2lbook` to activate a particular framework, so others framework implementations become markdown code blocks and will not be executed when you "Run All" in Jupyter.
 In other words, first install `d2lbook` by

 ```bash
 pip install git+https://github.com/d2l-ai/d2l-book
 ```

 Then in the root directory of `d2l-en`, you can activate a particular implementation by running one of the following commands: